CSynodinos/Asset-Analyser/README.md

 >>> installer.py -env [venv or conda] # Default is venv.
 ```

+This version of the application support both tensorflow and tensorflow-gpu.
+The installer can only install tensorflow at the moment.
+If you require tensorflow-gpu, you will need to uninstall tensorflow and follow Nvidia's instructions on the full tensorflow-gpu installation for Windows/Linux.

 *Note*: To see all the options available in the application:

 ```bash